normnXT/note-keeper/README.md

    You have two options for setting up the database:

    a.
 Local MongoDB using Docker:
-      - The docker-compose.yaml file is already configured to support a local Mongo database
+      - The docker-compose.yaml file is already configured to support a local Mongo database.
-      - The database uses the MongoDB 6.0 image and a Docker volume is created to persist data between sessions
+      - The database uses the MongoDB 6.0 image and a Docker volume is created to persist data between sessions.
-      - Use the provided MongoDB URI to connect the server and database: `mongodb://notes-database:27017/notesdb`
+      - Use the provided MongoDB URI to connect the server and database: `mongodb://notes-database:27017/notesdb`.

    b.
 MongoDB Atlas or similar services:
       - [Create a free cluster in MongoDB Atlas.](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/)
       - Obtain the connection URI from Atlas and ensure it contains your credentials.
       - Replace the `MONGO_URI` in your `.env.dev` with the Atlas URI.

+5. **Add your session secret**

+   Use a [password generator](https://www.lastpass.com/features/password-generator) to create your `SESSION_SECRET`, and add it to `.env.dev`.

-5. **Client proxy**
+6. **Client proxy**

    In `client/package.json`, ensure the proxy is set to:
    ```json
    "proxy": "http://host.docker.internal:4000"
    ```

-6. **Build and Run**
+7. **Build and Run**

    In the project root directory, run:
    ```